mrismanaziz/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## Want to hear a joke about construction?
+Nah, I'm still working on it.